real-comp/prime/README.md

 </rc:schema>

 ```
-note: The XML namespaces reference realcomp-data, the internal name of this project, instead of _prime_.
+note: The XML namespaces reference realcomp-data, the old internal name of this project, instead of _prime_.
 This will be fixed at some point.
 The realcomp-data schemas will continue to be hosted for backward compatibility.

 ## Validators